ian-cambr/TicTacToe/README.md

 I wanted to write this in a heavily-OOP fashion, and it was my first attempt at an engine.
 If I were to revisit or rewrite this project, I would use bitboards and a hashing algorithm.

 # Other
-Thanks for checking out my code.
-I'll note that this was an individually-assigned school project; usually I commit more often. :)
+I'll note here that this was an individually-assigned school project; usually I commit more often. :)
-Output was tested against a sample to verify its correctness.
+Output was tested against a sample to verify correctness.

-# License

-All rights reserved.
-See LICENSE.md.
+Thanks for checking out my code!